Ware County High School

 Ware County High School is the only public high school in Ware County, Georgia, United States.
 It is located in the city of Waycross.

 History

 Ware County High School was formed in 1958 by the merging of Waresboro High School and Wacona High Schools.
 Expansion occurred in 1993 when the Waycross City Schools dropped their charter and Waycross High was absorbed by Ware County Senior High.
 In 1994, the doors were opened to a new high school in Ware County.
 It is located on Victory Drive, and is home to more than 1500 students and 110 faculty members.
-Dr. Paul Callahan was named the new principal in 2019.
-In January 2021, Tony Nazworth replaced Callahan to be an Interim Principal, but was later fired due to his relationship with one of the teachers.
-As of August 2021, Dr. Tyrone Buford Kellogg replace Nazworth as the new principal of the high school.